Services and Resources

 The TDOA is responsible for issuing permits for archaeological work to be conducted on State lands.
 Archaeologists must receive a permit from the TDOA before beginning any archaeological investigations on State lands.
 For more information about State Archaeological Permits click here.

 The Division offers information and guidance to governmental agencies, private consultants, law enforcement, academics, avocational archaeologists, and the general public seeking archaeological assistance.
 Public outreach opportunities, such as school presentations, are accommodated as Division staff schedules allow.

 Archaeological Site Concerns

 The Division of Archaeology often receives calls from citizens concerned about the potential destruction of archaeological sites by ongoing and proposed development projects.
-The Division can provide general information regarding the archaeological background of the project area, guidance to developers and/or local planning agencies as appropriate.
+The TDOA can provide general information regarding the archaeological background of the project area, and guidance to developers and/or local planning agencies as appropriate.
 There is no state law that requires private landowners to avoid disturbing archaeological sites, even if known sites are present on their property.

 Human Remains and Burials

 The TDOA often receives reports of disturbed human remains.
 Please see the page Human Remains and Burials for information and guidance.

 For assistance identifying artifacts, please email our staff.
 The Tennessee Division of Archaeology does not authenticate or appraise artifacts of any age or cultural affiliation.

 Tennessee laws related to cemeteries and burial removals.